-Online bidding has gained in popularity in recent years and has become a widely acceptable method of purchasing real estate around the world.
+Online bidding has gained exponential popularity in recent years and has become a widely accepted method of purchasing real estate around the world.
 There are several ways that online bidding may be made available to potential auction buyers.

 1. Live “Synchronous” Online Bidding